stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 attribute is used to identify the relationship between selected standards and the service taxonomy.
-The `level` attribute described on what level in the taxonomy the node is located, the `description` attribute contains a description of the node in the form of raw mediawiki markup and the `emUUID` attribute is the UUID assigned in the TIDE EM-Wiki.
+The `level` attribute described on what level in the taxonomy the node is located, the `description` attribute contains a description of the node in the form of raw mediawiki markup, the `descriptionMD` attribute contains a description of the node in the form of raw markdown and the `emUUID` attribute is the UUID assigned in the TIDE EM-Wiki.

 ~~~{.dtd}